Looking For Ways To Stop Spending Money And Begin Saving?

 12. Greeting Cards

-A couple of ideas to avoid store bought cards are:
+A couple of ideas to avoid the waste of money from store bought cards are:

 - Go to the dollar store and purchase some craft supplies that will allow you to make 100’s of your own cards.